MarkusHarnusek/markusharnusek.github.io/doc/scripts.md

 ### Create database

-The `create_db` script is used to create the sqlite3 database, create all necessary tables and fill it with default values.
+The `create_db` script is used to create the sqlite3 database and create all necessary tables.

+### Create config

+The `create_cfg` script is used to create the server side config file with premade example values.
+Note that on windows, this script needs to first be saved with UTF-8 **without BOM** before each execution and **needs to be run in the command prompt** (not through the Visual Studio Code Command Prompt but the actual window and also can't be invoked to run in command prompt from a PowerShell)